FelixEurasto/AtomTracker/README.md

 ## Usage

-All of the required settings are defined in /src/AtomTracker/config.py
+All of the required settings are defined in /src/AtomTracker/config.py.
+Variables with `*` are required.

 First, define the directory paths from which the simulation trajectories and corresponding .gro/.pdb files are fetched.